andrewlimmer/GazooResearch/README.md

 We take steps to protect your personal information from unauthorized access, use, or disclosure.
 These steps include:
 - Using encryption to protect your data
 - Limiting access to your personal information to authorized employees
-- Regularly reviewing our security measures
+- We do not log LLM requests.

 ### Your Rights